shrinidhi99/malaria-detection-kaggle/README.md

-# malaria-detection-kaggle
+# Malaria detection
+---
-Detection of malaria using machine learning
+Detection of malaria using machine learning.
+Dataset for the same available [here](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria).